Vyral/jackson-campbell/_posts/2020-02-10-how-renovation-home-loans-work.md

 {% include pullquote.html %}

-Once that happens, the bank will fund the loan to complete the purchase and set aside those funds into a “fund control”, an account that will be used for the renovation project itself. **During construction, you'll make regular draws against that account until the property is completed.**
+Once that happens, the bank will fund the loan to complete the purchase and set aside those funds into a “fund control,” an account that will be used for the renovation project itself. **During construction, you'll make regular draws against that account until the property is completed.**

 Regardless of which type of project you’re looking to accomplish, there are a lot of tools to help you get it done.
 We work with lenders who specialize in these kinds of products and would love to connect you.